 JOHN AND KYLE DO EVERYTHING

-John and Kyle Do Everything is a goofy half-hour comedy about two best friends, John and Kyle, who believe the best way to experience life is to create a giant list of everything to do in the world and try to cross off one more thing every day.
+John and Kyle Do Everything is a goofy half-hour comedy about two best friends, John and Kyle, who believe the best way to experience life is to create a giant list of everything to do in the world and cross off one more thing every day.

 John and Kyle’s friendship is like one brain split between two people– they’re very close, and they each have half a brain.
 Despite logic, reason, and the efforts of their tyrannical landlord Candice, these guys constantly fail upwards in their idealistic quest to do every single thing.
 Maybe it’s the help of their friend Megan, the aspiring inventor who lives next door.
 Maybe it’s sheer dumb luck.
-There’s only two certainties with John and Kyle: they’re going to do everything, and somehow, it will ALWAYS fuck over their douchey roommate, Mark.
-The only thing these guys WON’T do is break the promise they made to each other in that hospital room.
-They cross something off every day, no exceptions.
+There’s only two certainties with John and Kyle: they’re going to do everything, and inevitably, it will somehow ALWAYS fuck over their douchey roommate, Mark.
+The only thing these guys WON’T do is break the promise they made to each other: they cross something off every day (i.e. episode), with no exceptions.

 There are as many potential episodes as there are things to do in the world.
 Start a dance craze?
 Run for mayor?
 Catch a predator?
 From buddy comedy to genre parody, this formula and these characters allow us to make 22 minutes of anything and everything.